UPDATE: Jacobson search continues; family distraught

 Efforts to find Ben also took flight Thursday, when the state Department of Natural Resources flew around the county looking for his pickup.
 But the flyover turned up nothing.

-Sheriff Chris Fitzgerald said two detectives have been assigned to aggressively investigate the case full-time, following up leads and tips, and interviewing friends and family.
+Sheriff Chris Fitzgerald said two detectives have been assigned to aggressively investigate the case full-time, following up leads and tips, and interviewing family and friends, including the friend who was on the lake with him that night and left after they returned to land.

 But as of Monday, the Sheriff’s Office had no new information and continued to search, he said.